yashbhalla/yashbhalla/README.md

 ## 🔭 Current Projects

-- [**Personal Finance Tracker**:](https://github.com/yashbhalla/PersonalBudgetingApp) A cross-platform desktop app built with .NET MAUI and .NET Core.
-Features include income/expense tracking, budgeting, and financial reporting.
-Implements secure user authentication and SQLite database management.
-Achieved 40% improvement in data security and 90% user satisfaction during testing.
-Integrates RESTful APIs for seamless data access across devices.
-Future plans include AI-driven financial insights.
+- [**ShelfSwap: Book Trading and Sharing Platform**:](https://github.com/yashbhalla/ShelfSwap) A RESTful web application built with C# and ASP.NET Core, enabling users to trade or lend books seamlessly.
+Features include user authentication, book management, and request tracking, with optional Angular frontend integration.

 - [**Reddit Clone**:](https://github.com/yashbhalla/RedditClone_Go) This project implements a Reddit-like simulation using Go, demonstrating a scalable and efficient system for managing online communities and discussions.
 The application leverages Go's concurrency features, the actor model (using Proto Actor), and HTTP handling capabilities.